Two and a Half Men season 10: Production

-On May 12, 2012, CBS renewed Two and a Half Men for a tenth season, following the announcement that CBS had closed a one-year deal with stars Ashton Kutcher, Jon Cryer, and Angus T. Jones.
+On May 12, 2012, CBS renewed Two and a Half Men for a tenth season, following the announcement that CBS had closed a one-year deal with stars Ashton Kutcher, Jon Cryer, and Angus T. Jones, Jenny McCarthy, Hilary Duff.
 Series co-creator Lee Aronsohn did not return to his position as showrunner; he was replaced by executive producers Don Reo and Jim Patterson.
 On September 6, 2012, the other series co-creator Chuck Lorre signed a deal with Warner Bros.
 Television to remain executive producer of Two and a Half Men.

 Cast members Holland Taylor and Marin Hinkle each made only one brief appearance this season, separately, although their characters were mentioned several times.
 Taylor had been on Broadway doing a one-woman show about Ann Richards for the majority of the show's season, while Hinkle starred in an NBC drama called Deception, which premiered on January 7, 2013, but the show was canceled on May 7, 2013.
 Taylor would appear in more episodes in the next season, as confirmed by show runner Jim Patterson.
 As with Marin Hinkle for the season 9 DVD, the Complete Tenth Season DVD cover dropped Taylor's name and character from the cast list altogether.